 For best results, be sure to cut out gluten entirely until you feel better.
 Some find that cutting out dairy can help too.

 Sole water is one of the easiest and cheapest ways to support your adrenal glands.
 It’s made from only two ingredients, and packs a huge nutritional punch, as it’s chalk full of minerals.

-It’s made by putting one cup of mineral-rich salt (I’ve used both Real Salt and Himalayan salt) into a quart jar (with a plastic, non-reactive lid), then fill the remaining way with filtered water.
+It’s made by putting one cup of mineral-rich salt (good choice are Real Salt and Himalayan salt) into a quart jar (with a plastic, non-reactive lid), then fill the remaining way with filtered water.
 Let sit overnight, then take a teaspoon each morning in a glass of water.

 #3- eat fat bombs

-You can make fat bombs like these coconut melts, or, you can do what I usually do (especially in the moments when my blood sugar used to frequently get dangerously low), dig out a spoonful of raw honey, then dip it in a block of softened butter and go to town! 😉
+You can make fat bombs like these coconut melts, or, in a pinch, you can dig out a spoonful of raw honey, then dip it in a block of softened butter and go to town!

 #4- eat liver

-There are a few ways I’ve found to get liver into my diet on a daily basis:
+There are a few ways you can get liver into your diet on a daily basis: